CoryHrycko/peck-engineering-assessment/README.md

 This project is open source and available under the [MIT License](LICENSE).

 Upon opening the app, you will see a table of food trucks in San Francisco lmited to the first 100 rows and paginated.
 You can click on a row to see more information about the truck.
+The app will autoprompt you for your location if you don't have one saved and radius.

 ---